 Next up, don’t forget about the Capital One® Quicksilver® Cash Rewards Credit Card

 .
 Like others on this list, this card offers a generous one-time bonus of $150 after you use your card for $500 in purchases within three months of account opening.
-You’ll also earn a flat 1.5% cash-back for every dollar you spend — and all without an annual fee.
+You’ll also earn unlimited 1.5% cash back for every dollar you spend — and all without an annual fee.

 Finally, this card comes with the additional bonus of offering 0% APR on purchases and balance transfers for 15 months; 15.74% - 25.74% (Variable) APR after that.